A patient’s Tummy Tuck diary

 Aurora Clinics in Princes Risborough was calm, quiet and very secure.
 I arrived and was directed to the clinic waiting room.
 After a while I was called through and Aggie, Aurora’s Clinical Lead, welcomed me and had a chat with me about my expectations.
 She then took a full medical history and asked me to show her the area I was unhappy with.
 This took quite a lot for me as I hated this area of my body, but in a way it was also a relief – someone was saying to me ‘it’s ok, we can help’.

-I was given my personalised quote in an envelope by Mr Richards and was then introduced to a lady called Alison who dealt with scheduling the procedures.
+I was given my personalised quote in an envelope by Aurora Clinics Founder and was then introduced to a lady called Alison who dealt with scheduling the procedures.
 I had dates in mind which they accommodated very efficiently and then I went home to think about it overnight.
 There were lots of things to consider:

 • Time off work.